-Students in this concentration will gain an understanding and appreciation for how diverse populations and cultural issues impact those who need addiction treatment.
+Students at our Washington, D.C. campus in this concentration will gain an understanding and appreciation for how diverse populations and cultural issues impact those who need addiction treatment.
 They will also acquire the essential diagnostic, therapeutic, and consultative skills required to work with diverse populations afflicted with a variety of emotional and psychological conditions.
 Subjects such as historical development of substance abuse and addictions are explored from the following perspectives—cultural perspectives and uses, including subcultures; current stances on legalization; the “war on drugs”; and developing concerns from a growing list of addictive disorders, including sexual addictions, internet addictions, video gaming addictions, eating disorders, and shopping addictions.

 Washington, D.C., program is designed in accordance with licensure requirements in the District of Columbia, Maryland, Virginia, and Delaware and can be adjusted to conform with the requirements for licensure in other nearby states in the region